 This is something that I really liked and it made me enjoy the film a lot more.
 Being able to portray so much with so little dialogue is something that I have not really seen a lot of on TV, let alone in a movie where you have little time to explain the narrative to your viewers, Junkyard is able to do that in a very convincing and unique way.

 Introduction to Duncan

 Later on in the story, we see now that Paul and Anthony have grown up a bit and are now teenagers.
 I think they’re supposed to be about 16-17 in this and this is because of the way they dress and talk to each other.
 While taking a ride on their motorbike it breaks down.
 It doesn’t just break down on any old road though it happens to be next to the Junkyard they visited or used to visit when they were kids.

 They’re inspecting the bike when a boy of a similar age but slightly older comes over explaining it’s their exhaust pipe that is the problem, saying he has a new one in the yard.

-Paul is hesitant when he sees that caravan the boys are walking towards is the same one they smashed when they were kids.
+Paul is hesitant when he sees that the caravan the boys are walking toward is the same one they smashed when they were kids.
 It’s also confirmed that the child standing behind the man in the first scene named “Duncan” is also the man’s son.

-What’s important about this scene is both Paul and Anthony’s reaction and the way they perceive different people and events.
+What’s important about this scene is both Paul’s and Anthony’s reactions and the way they perceive different people and events.
 Anthony seems to agree and walk blindly into situations without any pre-thought.
 Paul is different.
 He is hesitant about his surroundings and where and who he isn’t supposed to interact with.

 After they retrieve the part of the bike Anthony, Paul and Duncan then drive off with drugs supplied by presumably Duncan’s father.
 They go to a drug den where again we see the others go inside without any thought while Paul waits for a bit outside before heading in.